Mikejo5000/vsts-docs-pr/docs/build-release/apps/containers/build.md

 ---

-A new build is started.
+In VSTS or TFS, a new build is started.
 You'll see a link to the new build on the top of the page.
 Click the link to watch the new build as it happens.

-Verify that the Docker container image is built and pushed to your container registry.
+On the Azure portal, navigate to your container registry, and then select the **Repositories** service to verify that the Docker container image was pushed to your container registry.

 Now your CI process is set up to push a new Docker image to a container registry every time a change is pushed to your application code.